Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 Clearly in order to complete the evaluation of $\Gamma(B\to X)$ also the remaining terms in (\ref{hqe}) have to be considered.
 These terms are of a non-perturbative origin, but fortunately they are suppressed often by two powers of $m_b$.
 They have been studied by several authors in the literature with the result that they affect various branching ratios by less than $10\%$ and often by only a few percent.
 Consequently the inclusive decays give generally more precise theoretical predictions at present than the exclusive decays.
 On the other hand their measurements are harder.
 There are of course some important theoretical issues related to the validity of HQE in (\ref{hqe}) which appear in the literature under the name of quark-hadron duality but I will not discuss them here.

 The very rough appearance of the second term on the r.h.s of (\ref{hqe}) totally underrepresents the efforts which have been made over many years to calculate these contributions.
 But as I was not involved in these efforts and they contain some non-perturbative aspects, I will not discuss them here.
-On the other hand we will summarize the status of the first term in (\ref{hqe}) in some detail in Sections 6 and 8.
+With the improved precision of experimental data the uncertainties related to these terms become a problem and it may well turn out one day that exclusive decays will be under better control provided lattice QCD will provide precise values of the relevant form factors.
+We will summarize the status of the first term in (\ref{hqe}) in some detail in Sections~\ref{sec:6} and \ref{sec:8}, where we will also briefly comment on the non-leading terms.